JakCrane/Assignment-3/README.md

 ## Acknowledgement

-Special thanks to Rosemary Jones and Richey Malhotra for the emotional support along this horrible fucking readme. `Emotional Damage`
+Special thanks to all of the technical coding support provided by Richey Malhotra and all of the literary support and guidance by Rosie Jones!

 [Back to top](<#content>)